marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 == Description ==
 The [Sitemap Generator](https://www.marcobeierer.com/wordpress-plugins/sitemap-generator) uses an external service to crawl your website and create a XML sitemap of your website.
 The generator works thus for every plugin out of the box.
 The computation costs for your website is also very low because the crawler acts like a normal visitor, who visits all pages of your site once.

 If you host your website on a dedicated server, you may not need this plugin, because you should have enough resources to generate your sitemap on your server.
-But if you host your website in a shared environment (as the most WordPress users do), it would be wise to outsource the generation of your sitemap to an external service like this plugin uses to generate the sitemap.
+But if you host your website in a shared environment (as the most WordPress users do), it could be a good idea to outsource the generation of your sitemap to an external service like this plugin uses to generate the sitemap.
 This way it is guaranteed that the speed of your website is not affected for your visitors during the generation of the sitemap.

-= Out of service =
+= Limitations of the free version =
-It's no longer possible to purchase tokens for the Sitemap Generator as of mid-January 2023.

-The service is still available for all users that have already purchased a token and will be shutdown when the last issued token expires mid-January 2024.

-= Paid plugin =
-Please note that the Sitemap Generator plugin requires a paid token to operate.
-The free version is no longer offered.
+The base version of the Sitemap Generator is free but limited.
+You can create sitemaps for websites with up to 500 URLs.
+Advanced features like image or video support aren't available in the free version.

+The service cannot be offered free of charge for larger websites because the crawling is done by servers operated by the plugin developer and renting and maintaining these servers isn't cheap.

 = Video =